svenkugi/EmbeddedSystemsCW1/README.md

 ## Sensor Communication and MQTT Publishing Script
 - RushB.py: Main Python Script File communicating with Sensors and ESP8266 Wifi Board

+### Functionalities

-This file contains the main code that establishes I2C communication and configures the setting and mode for the following sensors:
+1. Establishes I2C communication and configures the setting and mode for the following sensors
 + HRLV-EZ1 Ultra-Sonic Radar Sensor
 + TMP007 Infrared Thermophile Sensor
 + Si7021 Humidity Sensor
 + TSL2561 Luminosity Sensor

-It also sets up the connection to the MQTT broker, whereupon the real time clock module on the EPS8266 board is first initialized with a subscription to 'esys/time'.
-Thereafter, sensor data is regularly collected via I2C and either filtered or processed using the statistical algorithm.
-Finally, the processed data (Presence, Temperature, Humidity, Brightness) is then formatted as a JSON object and regularly published to the MQTT broker.
+2. Initializes and sets up connection to the MQTT broker
++ Connection to MQTT Broker 'EEE Rover'
++ Real Time Clock module on the EPS8266 board initialized with a subscription to 'esys/time'

+3. Reading and Processing of Sensor Data
++ All Data is read from the I2C bus
++ Brightness and Temperature Data is filtered using Moving Average Digital Filter
++ Distance and Infrared Data is further processed using statistical algorithm to identify presence

+4. Publishing of Data to MQTT Broker
++ Presence, Temperature, Humidity, Brightness along with time stamp is formatted as a JSON object
++ Regularly published to the MQTT broker

 At this point, the data can then be extracted by the GUI or the cloud server.

 ## GUI Application Script
 - gui_mqtt.py: GUI Application displaying sensor data, collecting from MQTT Broker